EmilHernvall/dnsguide/chapter5.md

 =====================

 Our server is working, but being reliant on another server to actually perform the lookup is annoying and less than useful.
-Now is a good time to dwelve into the details of how a name is really resolved.
+Now is a good time to delve into the details of how a name is really resolved.

 Assuming that no information is known since before, the question is first